-- It is being claimed that Kalki Temple in Jaipur is the only temple dedicated to Kalki Bhagwan in the World.
+- It is claimed that Kalki Temple in Jaipur is the only temple dedicated to Kalki Bhagwan in the World.

 Who is Kalki Bhagwan?

 According to Hinduism, Kalki is the future & last reincarnation of Bhagwan Vishnu.
 According to Srimad Bhagavatam, Kalki Bhagwan will appear between Kal Yuga and Sat Yuga.
 His reference is also provided in Puranas.
-Kalki will appear when human values will fall drastically to save the World from the evil forces.
+Kalki will appear when human values will fall drastically to save the World from evil forces.

 Lord Vishnu has How Many Avatars?

 As per Hindu mythology, Vishnu is considered to have ten avatars; the reason why the word Dashavatar is used.
 These are Matsya, Kurma, Varaha, Narsimha, Ram, Parshuram, Vamana, Krishna, and Buddha.
-Kalki will be the eleventh avatar.
+Kalki will be the last avatar.
 Yet another long list of avatars of Vishnu exists.
 Some believe there are 22 avatars while others consider 24 avatars of Vishnu.
 There are many different opinions and beliefs on the number of incarnations of Bhagwan Vishnu.

 Kalki Temple in Jaipur Information